-I cannot formally conclude the audit and issue an audit certificate until I have completed the work necessary to issue my assurance statement in respect of the authority's Whole of Government Accounts consolidation pack.
-I am satisfied that this work does not have a material effect on the financial statements or on my value for money conclusion.
+We cannot formally conclude the audit and issue an audit certificate until we have completed the work necessary to issue our assurance statement in respect of the authority's Whole of Government Accounts consolidation pack.
+We are satisfied that this work does not have a material effect on the financial statements or on our value for money conclusion.